nfginola/VkPlayground/README.md

 This is a self-initiated project where I take a dive into Vulkan (using the C++ bindings) after prior experience with D3D11 to get my hands dirty with a lower-level graphics API.

 I will be refactoring as I go, when I need it, as I extend this application.
+It is worth mentioning that my primary focus with this project is to explore Vulkan.
+I am in no way trying to architect a well modularized engine so there will probably be redundant dependencies or tightly coupled modules around.

 Basic tech implemented so far
 - Assimp model loading (With diffuse, opacity, specular and normal textures supported)